javierhndev/Voyager-Reference-Models/PyTorch/nlp/DeepSpeedExamples/Megatron-DeepSpeed/README.md

 ```

 ## Training
 We provide in this folder the files needed to train the model.
-The `llama7b_16cards.yaml` is the one who will launch an MPIJob to run the model (in 16 cards in this case).
+The `llama7b_16cards.yaml` is the one who will launch an MPIJob to run the model (on 16 cards in this case).
 Along the yaml file you should place the `setup.sh`, `run_llama.sh` and `training.sh`.

 **Note**: In the `llama7b_16cards.yaml`, you need to specify the `RUN_PATH` which is the folder where you store these four files.
 Also, the `results` env variable may be changed to your desired folder.